Open Government Assessment of the NRC's FOIA Process as a Key Information Dissemination Channel

 Senior-Level Management Attention to the FOIA/Privacy Section

-The NRC excels in analyzing, coordinating, and responding to FOIA requests in a timely manner, largely because of the organizational structure (illustrated to the right), which ensures senior-level management attention to the agency’s centralized FOIA/Privacy Section (FPS).
+The NRC excels in analyzing, coordinating, and responding to FOIA requests in a timely manner, largely because of the organizational structure, which ensures senior-level management attention to the agency's centralized FOIA program within the Office of the Chief Information Officer (OCIO).
 This organizational structure contributes to the effectiveness of the NRC’s FOIA program by ensuring adequate resources (including information technology), policy guidance, and oversight.

-To oversee the FOIA program, the NRC Chairman designated the agency’s Deputy Executive Director for Corporate Management (DEDCM) to serve as the NRC's Chief FOIA Officer.
-In that capacity, the DEDCM provides guidance and oversight to the FOIA program through the Director of the NRC’s Office of Information Services (OIS) and the Director of the OIS Information and Records Services Division (IRSD), who are both members of the Senior Executive Service (SES).
-Under their guidance, the Chief of the IRSD Information Services Branch (ISB) and the NRC’s FOIA/Privacy Officer oversee and manage the day-to-day activities of the FPS and serve as the agency’s FOIA Public Liaisons.
+To oversee the FOIA program, the NRC Chairman designated the agency's Chief Information officer (CIO) to serve as the NRC's Chief FOIA Officer.
+In that capacity, the CIO provides guidance and oversight to the FOIA program through the Deputy Director of the NRC's Office of the Chief Information Officer (OCIO).
+The Chief of FOIA, Privacy, and Information Collection Branch (FPIB) and the NRC's FOIA Officer oversee and manage the day-to-day activities of the OCIO FOIA staff.

 Similarly, all NRC Office Directors (ODs) and Regional Administrators (RAs) are responsible for assisting the FPS by ensuring compliance with the FOIA program in their respective offices or regions.
 Each OD/RA appoints a Senior Management FOIA Official as his or her representative to manage the FOIA program in their office or region.
 Each office and region also has a FOIA coordinator responsible for processing requests received in that office or region.
 The FPS trains the FOIA coordinators in the NRC’s FOIA processes, as well as the administrative aspects of the FOIA and the FOIA exemptions.
 In more than 90 percent of requests, the offices and regions provide records and release/denial recommendations to the NRC’s FPS within 10 days, which contributes to the agency’s high rate of responding to requesters within 20 days.